malloc-nbytes/assumption-sort/README.md

 ## Updates

+### 09-25-2023 (release day)

+Added implementations for the following languages:

+```
+C
+C++
+Rust
+Common Lisp
+Fortran (ﾉಥДಥ)ﾉ ︵┻━┻･/
+Haskell
+Java
+Javascript
+OCaml
+Python (ﾉಥДಥ)ﾉ ︵┻━┻･/
+```

+### 09-25-2023

+Removed the python implementation because even though this algorithm is O(0), there seems to be no performance gains.

 ### 09-26-2023

+Removed the implementation for go-lang because I hate the mascot. *I hate the mascot*

+### 09-26-2023

 Re-added the implementation to go-lang.
 However, since assumption-sort is O(0) the actual code was removed as it is not needed.

-### 09-26-2023

-Removed the implementation for go-lang because I hate their mascot is the worst thing I have ever seen.

-### 09-25-2023

-Removed the python implementation because this algorithm seems to not have any performance impact.

-### 09-25-2023

-Added implementations for the following languages:

-```
-c
-common-lisp
-cpp
-fortran
-haskell
-java
-js
-ocaml
-python
-rust
-```

 ## Usage

-There are three implementations included with this project.
+There are ~~one billion, two hundred and seventy one million, four hundred and twenty two thousand, six hundred and sixty nine~~ two implementations included with this project.

 1. The basic sort.
 It takes a pointer to `data` (the array), `len` (the length of the array), `stride` (the length of each element), and `compar` (the comparison function).